 National 4 National 5 End of unit assessment Assignment - 20 marks.
-(Externally marked) The added value unit will be an open book assessment where pupils will present the outcome of their study - carried out under exam conditions An SQA exam consists of 80% of the final mark.
-Awards are given grade A-D. Award given is pass or fail.
+(Scaled to 25 marks - Externally The added value unit will be an open book assessment marked) where pupils will present the outcome of their study - An SQA exam - 100 marks (80% of the final mark) carried out under exam conditions Awards are given grade A-D. Award given is pass or fail.

 All pupils will be expected to complete all homework assignments.
 These are designed to reinforce work carried out in class, to allow pupils to assess their own progress; and to allow staff to assess each pupils' learning.
-Pupils are expected to take a responsible attitude towards homework.